kuralme/starbots_coffee_dispenser/README.md

 Starbots Coffee Dispenser is a robotics project that performs a complete Pick and Place task using the **UR3e robotic arm**, designed to operate in both Gazebo simulation and on a real-world setup.
 The system enables the robot to autonomously locate a coffee cup, pick it up, and place it on a coffee tray mounted on a Barista robot, simulating a real-world coffee-serving interaction.

 The project integrates **MoveIt2** for motion planning and execution, and employs perception pipeline with object detection and point cloud processing to locate and interact with objects in the environment.
-Point cloud data is also used to construct an **OctoMap**, enabling MoveIt2 to consider the surrounding environment as part of its collision-aware planning.
 The current branch supports seamless operation in real robot setup.

 This system is built on ROS 2 and offers modular launch files to execute the full task pipeline — from perception and planning to actuation in physical environments.